 Work out net rental yields

 Net rental yield indicates real profitability.
 Calculate this by subtracting annual running costs from projected annual rent, dividing by the property’s purchase price, then multiplying by 100 for a percentage.
-This calculation will give you a clearer view than just gross yield.
-This calculation is also helpful when service charges or major repairs are involved.
-You can compare yields across similar properties and factor in potential future costs to assess true return.
+This calculation will give you a clearer view and allow you to compare London property investment opportunities more accurately.

 Choosing the right buy-to-let mortgage